 Free Fraud Alerts

 A credit freeze prevents your credit report or credit score from being assessed.
-That means, the information cannot be used to apply for loans, obtaining new credit cards, or opening accounts under your name.
-You are provided a PIN to "thaw" your account.
+That means, the information cannot be used to apply for loans, obtain new credit cards or open accounts under your name.
+You are provided a PIN to “thaw” your account.

 Tighten Online Account Security